 UNSW has an ongoing commitment to fostering a culture of learning informed by academic integrity.
 All UNSW staff and students have a responsibility to adhere to this principle of academic integrity.
-Plagiarism undermines academic integrity and is not tolerated at UNSW.
+Plagiarism undermines academic integrity and isn’t tolerated at UNSW.

 Depending on the level of seriousness, plagiarism can be viewed at UNSW as a form of academic misconduct and is treated seriously.
 The following describes what plagiarism is and where you can obtain additional information about it.
-It is part of your responsibility as a student of UNSW to ensure that you understand what plagiarism is, so that you avoid it in any of your assignments and other academic work.
+It’s part of your responsibility as a student of UNSW to ensure that you understand what plagiarism is, so you can avoid it in your assignments and other academic work.

 Plagiarism is defined as “using the words or ideas of others and passing them off as your own”.
 Plagiarism is a type of intellectual theft.
 It can take many forms, from deliberate cheating to accidentally copying from a source without proper acknowledgement.
 UNSW groups plagiarism into the following categories:

 Further information can be found in the UNSW Plagiarism Policy.